darickpay/mysqldump-to-storagebox/README.md

 Run with `-e` flag.
 This option will encrypt the backup dump using provided `SECRET` in the config file.

+Run with `-a` flag.
+This option will alert you and call the endpoint you provided in config file.

 example: `./backup-sql.sh -re`